 Why cohousing is good for people and communities – the evidence

 Every so often we get asked to back up our claims concerning the contribution cohousing can make to individual wellbeing and community life.
-Thankfully, over the last five years or so, researchers have found strong evidence to support four key claims.
+Thankfully, over the last five years or so, researchers have found strong evidence to support five key claims.
 These are that cohousing:

-• reduces social isolation and loneliness.
+- reduces social isolation and loneliness.

-• fosters agency, mutual aid, and wellbeing.
+- fosters agency, mutual aid, and well-being.

-• adds to the supply of affordable housing.
+- adds to the supply of affordable housing.

-You can view our discussion of this research with live links to key reports – Why cohousing is good for people and communities – the evidence – or download a pdf version.
+You can view our discussion of this research with live links to key reports – Why cohousing is good for people and communities – the evidence – or download a PDF version.

 Governance – choosing the right structures for cohousing